ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

 ### Elasticsearch Indexes

-Add to the Elasticsearch Indexes list all the indexes that your transform script transfers data to.
+Add to the Elasticsearch Indexes list all the indexes that your transformation script loads data to.

 !["Add New Index"](images/elasticsearch-indexes-list.png "Add New Index")